Abenaesha/ne-news-FE/README.md

 - Voting / optimistic rendering to be covered in Wednesday's lecture
 - Error handling / error pages to be covered in Thursday's lecture

+### Deployment

+We will send out some notes, but have a look at this section of the `create-react-app` docs on how to deploy your app using Netlify: https://facebook.github.io/create-react-app/docs/deployment#netlify-https-wwwnetlifycom

 **Before moving onto the extra credit section, submit your code for review!
 Please send a link to both your GitHub project and your hosted version to the FE2 slack channel** 😀

 ### Extra credit